World’s Energy Sources and the Future of Renewables

 There’s another big reason we want to move away from our dependence on fossil fuels, though.

-Alternative Energies to Minimize Climate Change
+Renewable Energy to Minimize Climate Change

 The average temperature of our planet is rising, a phenomenon known as global warming.